 What role does the pedagogue play in the dancer’s life?

-Maria: Tatiana Nikolayeva Golikova.
+Maria: Tatiana Nikolayeva Golikova [was my pedagogue].
 If someone imagines who Masha Alexandrova is, it is she.
 Our work together was very difficult, very pleasant, a means of handing down from the generations.
 Unfortunately 5 or 6 years ago she passed away.
 And now I work with Nina Semizorova.
-Even now when I don't work in the theatre I try to rehearse with her.
+Even now when I don’t work in the theatre I try to rehearse with her.
 Because in our profession a mentor is needed.
-They can change depending on how you change, but in our profession it is dangerous in that you change as a person and it's always associated with your age.
-At times it benefits you and at others it doesn't.
-But if you trust a pedagogue, he can help you see yourself from the outside.
-If human connection between you is good, honest, strong and the person and has the right to tell you the most unpleasant thing and you allow them to do it, it allows you both to be honest with yourselves.
-I'm convinced, since ours is a very philosophical profession, that there should be people around you that can tell you the truth about who you are now, and in a timely way -- not protect you because you make your own decisions in the end, but see you and how you develop.
+They can change depending on how you change, but in our profession it is dangerous in that you change as a person and it’s always associated with your age.
+At times it benefits you and at others it doesn’t.
+But if you trust a pedagogue, he or she can help you see yourself from the outside.
+If human connection between you is good, honest, strong and the person has the right to tell you the most unpleasant thing, and you allow them to do it, it allows you both to be honest with yourselves.
+I’m convinced, since ours is a very philosophical profession, that there should be people around you that can tell you the truth about who you are now, and in a timely way — not protect you, because you make your own decisions in the end, but see you and how you develop.
 Its important that those type of people are around you and that professional atmosphere be around you.

 No matter who your parents were, no matter who your boyfriend or spouse is, no matter what others say, no one can understand a ballet dancer better than the ballet dancer herself.